ddavidhe/ShyftLabsInternOA/README.md

 This will display the front-end webpage.
 Open [http://localhost:4000](http://localhost:4000) to view it in a browser.

-2. In a separate terminal, enter into /backend, and run:
+2. In a separate terminal, enter into the *backend* directory, and run:

 ### npm start